-When it’s scorching outside, you depend on your cooling to keep things comfortable inside.
-But is your air conditioner taking a long time to cool down the house?
-This is common on sweltering days, which squeeze your air conditioner harder than average.
-However, if it’s not very hot outside and your cooling is still having a hard time, your air conditioning might have a problem.
-Use these tips to help you resolve the issue.
+When it’s hot outside, you depend on your air conditioner to keep things comfortable inside.
+But is your air conditioner taking too long to cool down the house?
+This is common on sweltering days, which push your AC system harder than average.
+However, if it’s not especially hot outside and your AC is still having a tough time, your cooling equipment could have a problem.
+Try these tips to help you resolve the matter.

 Dirty Air Filter

-A clogged filter is the most common reason an air conditioner takes too long to cool down the house.
-The job of a filter is to catch airborne pollutants that might harm your HVAC equipment.
-More advanced filters even capture tiny airborne allergens to improve indoor air quality.
+A clogged filter is the most common reason an air conditioner needs too much time to cool down the house.
+The function of a filter is to catch airborne particles that might harm your HVAC equipment.
+More efficient filters even capture tiny airborne contaminants to improve

-Over time, the filter becomes clogged with dust, pet hair, and textile fibers, restricting the flow of air.
-Besides making your air conditioner take a long time to cool down the house, this problem can also produce more expensive energy bills, higher wear and tear, and overheating.
+Eventually, the filter becomes clogged with dust, pet hair, and textile fibers, limiting airflow.
+Besides making the air conditioner take a long time to cool down the house, this problem can also produce higher energy bills, increased wear and tear, and overheating.

-Solution: Check your air filter once a month and exchange it if it seems dirty.
-Try not to wait over three months to replace the filter or follow the manufacturer’s recommendations.
-If you’re not sure where your air filter is located, ask your HVAC technician at your next service appointment.
+Solution: Check your air filter once a month and exchange it if it appears dirty.
+Don’t wait more than three months to replace the filter or follow the manufacturer’s recommendations.
+If you’re unsure where your air filter is, ask a local HVAC technician at your next service visit.

 Improper Thermostat Settings

-Your thermostat needs to be compatible with your AC system to function properly.
-Then, you must set it correctly to reach a cozy temperature.
-Using a programmable or Wi-Fi thermostat offers the best results.
+Your thermostat needs to be compatible with your air conditioner to function correctly.
+Then, you need to set it correctly to sustain a comfortable temperature.
+Employing a programmable or Wi-Fi thermostat offers the best results.

 Dirty Evaporator Coil

 Split-system air conditioners need an indoor unit and an outdoor unit.
-The indoor unit features the evaporator coil, which collects heat from the air via the refrigerant.
-It’s hard for the refrigerant to hold onto heat efficiently if the evaporator coil is grimy, making it take more time to cool down the house.
+The indoor unit includes the evaporator coil, which absorbs heat from the air via the refrigerant.
+It’s hard for the refrigerant to absorb heat effectively if the evaporator coil is dirty, making it take longer to cool down the house.

-Solution: Contact our HVAC experts to clean and tune up your air conditioner.
-Part of this maintenance involves removing debris and grime from the evaporator coil to boost cooling efficiency.
+to clean and tune up your air conditioner.
+An important part of this maintenance involves cleaning out dust and grime from the evaporator coil to boost cooling performance.

 Dirty or Obstructed Outdoor Unit

-Your AC system's cooling cycle will require sending warm refrigerant to the outdoor unit, where it ventilates heat into the outdoor air.
-However, if the outdoor unit is dirty or overgrown with encroaching plants, the cooling process may be less successful.
+Your AC system’s cooling cycle requires transporting heated refrigerant to the outdoor unit, where it ventilates heat to the exterior.
+However, if the outdoor unit is dirty or overgrown with encroaching vegetation, the cooling cycle can be less successful.

 Solution: Carefully hose off the outdoor unit to remove dust, cobwebs, pine needles and grass clippings.
-Then, cut back bushes to around 12 inches from the unit to boost ventilation.
+Then, prune back bushes to at least 12 inches from the unit to boost ventilation.

 Refrigerant Leak

-Refrigerant is the key to effective cooling.
-Usually, this substance flows in a closed loop among the indoor and outdoor units.
-If a leak develops and your cooling loses refrigerant, it becomes less capable of absorbing and releasing heat from your home.
+Refrigerant is an essential tool to effective cooling.
+Typically, this substance flows in a closed loop between the indoor and outdoor units.
+If a leak develops and your cooling loses refrigerant, it becomes more difficult to handle the cycle of absorbing and releasing heat from your home.

-Solution: Only a trained technician can fix refrigerant leaks and replenish the system.
-If you believe your AC is struggling with this problem, call our HVAC pros for help in no time.
+Solution: Only a trained technician can fix refrigerant leaks and recharge the system.
+If you think you’re dealing with this problem, call our HVAC experts for help right away.

 Leaky Ductwork

 Air ducts are the highways of your HVAC system.
-A leak on either the return or supply side can make your air conditioner perform harder and longer maintain comfortable temperatures.
+A leak on either the return or supply side could make your air conditioner run harder and longer maintain comfortable temperatures.

 Dirty or Blocked Air Vents

-Cool air can only circulate throughout your home if the supply and return vents are open and clear.
-Shutting too many vents can even mess with the system’s balance, leading to additional breakdowns and repair costs.
+Cooled air can only flow throughout your home when the supply and return vents are open and unobstructed.
+Shutting too many vents can even mess with the system’s balance, leading to more breakdowns and repair costs.

-Solution: Inspect the vents in each room, seeing to it that they’re open and not blocked by furniture, carpeting or curtains.
+Solution: Inspect the vents in each room, seeing to it that they’re open and not blocked by furniture, rugs or curtains.

-Did you install your air conditioning more than 10 to 15 years ago?
-As it gets older, the AC becomes less efficient and can struggle to maintain a comfortable home.
-Furthermore, have you recently finished a home extension or made other improvements?
-This can lead to an undersized air conditioner that won't always keep up with demand.
+Did you set up your air conditioning more than 10 to 15 years ago?
+As it gets older, the unit becomes less effective and may fail to maintain steady cooling.
+Likewise, have you recently finished a home extension or made other changes?
+This may leave you with an undersized air conditioner that may be unable to keep up with demand.

 Schedule AC Repair with A1 Chesney Service Experts

-If your troubleshooting attempts prove ineffective, it’s time to call in the HVAC experts at A1 Chesney Service Experts.
-We provide fast, effective services to get your HVAC system back up and running right away.
-You can rest easy knowing our technicians stick to the highest standards of customer service to ensure your long-term satisfaction.
-Contact us to schedule air conditioning repair or additional HVAC services today.
+If your troubleshooting still proves ineffective, feel free to contact the HVAC pros at A1 Chesney Service Experts.
+We provide fast, effective services to get your AC back up and running as soon as possible.
+You can count on the fact that our technicians stick to the highest standards of care to ensure your long-term satisfaction.